Sport in Germany: Olympics

+Main sports

 Association football

-Football (soccer) is the most popular sport in Germany.
-With a total of 26,000 clubs and 178,000 teams the German football sport is financed by means of state funding and state contributions, voluntary service, private sponsors and membership fees.
+Association football is the most popular sport in Germany.
+With a total of 26,000 clubs and 178,000 teams, German football is financed by means of state funding and state contributions, voluntary service, private sponsors and membership fees.

-Germany's top level football league, known as the Bundesliga, has the highest average attendances of any association football league in the world; among all professional sports leagues, its average attendance is second only to American football's NFL.
-As of the 2019–20 season, the Bundesliga is placed third in UEFA rankings, which are based on the performance of clubs in the UEFA Champions League and the UEFA Europa League.
+The Dresden English Football Club is considered the first modern football club in Germany and probably the first in continental Europe.
+Germany's top flight in football is the Bundesliga, which has the highest average attendances of any soccer league in the world; among all professional sports leagues, its average attendance is second only to American football's NFL.
+German clubs have won 32 major European trophies, making Germany the fourth most successful country in European football.
+As of the 2023-24 season, the Bundesliga is placed fourth in UEFA rankings, which are based on the performance of clubs in the UEFA Champions League and the UEFA Europa League.

-Football in Germany is (like in most European countries) the number one attended and practiced sport.
-Besides the national league, the FIFA World Cup and UEFA European Championship have much attention among its population.
+Like in most European countries, football in Germany is the number one attended and practised sport.
+Besides the national league system, the FIFA World Cup and UEFA European Championship have much attention among its population.

-Bayern Munich (German: Bayern München) is the most successful German football club, with 30 national championships, 20 National Cups and 6 European Champions titles (three European Cups and three Champions Leagues) to its credit, as well as several other international titles.
-Like many other German football clubs, Bayern Munich is a multi-sport club.
+FC Bayern Munich (German: FC Bayern München) is the most successful German football club, with 30 national championships, 20 DFB-Pokals, and 6 European championships (three European Cups and three Champions Leagues) to its credit, as well as one UEFA Cup, one European Cup Winners' Cup, two UEFA Super Cups, two FIFA Club World Cups and two Intercontinental Cups, making it one of the most successful European clubs internationally.